 Now that everyone from Del Taco to Burger King to White Castle to Cafe Gratitude have jumped into the faux-meat game, holding the title of “best plant-based burger” isn’t as easy as it was in, say, 2012.
 And although the playing field is more stacked than the cast of the Dune reboot, with their perfectly crispy Impossible-patties and excellent dairy-free chocolate milkshakes, Honeybee can sleep soundly at night, knowing they’re still the best of them all.
 Available for pick-up or delivery.

-Ever since shelter-in-place went into effect, this Silver Lake restaurant has gone into overdrive with new, creative ways to serve their food.
-In addition to their usual lineup of vegan dishes like breakfast burritos and “Hot-ish” fried (soy) chicken sandwiches, they’ve added some new ones like Japanese curry.
-Plus, if you’re like us, and secretly harbor a fantasy of moving to a self-sustaining farm (but recognize that that time hasn’t come yet), Jewel has just introduced their Treasure Box, a medley of fresh fruits and vegetables from Tutti Frutti Farms.
+Ever since shelter-in-place went into effect the first time around, this Silver Lake restaurant has gone into overdrive with new, creative ways to serve their food.
+In addition to their usual lineup of vegan dishes like breakfast burritos and “Hot-ish” fried (soy) chicken sandwiches, they’ve also added added fantastic Japanese curry, coconut tacos, and some really good scallion pancakes to the menu.
 Available for takeout and delivery.

 If you’re tired of trying to find ways to be creative with toast, then order from Mayura.
 This Culver City restaurant specializes in the regional cooking of Kerala, a state on the southern coast of India, and features dishes like uthappam (a thick dosa made with rice and lentils, and topped with cheese) and the ghee-roast dosa - a buttery, flaky, cone-shaped rice pancake that’s big enough to self-quarantine in.
 You can go back to avocado toast tomorrow.
 Available for takeout and delivery.